 $7 million in ag, forestry, fish and hunting

 *According to the study “Petroleum Industry’s Economic Contribution to North Daktoa in 2019,” conducted by the North Dakota State University Department of Agribusiness and Applied Economics and Center for Social Research

 Oil and natural gas support jobs in every sector

 North Dakota’s oil and natural gas industry doesn’t just support jobs for engineers, geologists and drillers.
 It supports jobs across a huge variety of fields, from accountants who oversee company financials to loggers who track on-site data, ensuring the drilling operation is running as efficiently as possible.
 The oil and gas industry accounts for 16.8% of private employment in North Dakota with a $4.5 billion total payroll.

 Enhancing our Energy Security

 The oil and natural gas found right here in North Dakota is getting us closer to energy independence, allowing the U.S. to lessen dependence on foreign energy sources.
-North Dakota produces on average about 1.16 million barrels of oil per day, making it the number two oil producer in the U.S. behind only Texas and New Mexico.
+North Dakota produces on average about 1.12 million barrels of oil per day in 2021, making it the number three oil producer in the U.S. behind only Texas and New Mexico.

-North Dakota’s rise as a leader in oil production has helped the country as a whole become the world’s No. 1 producer in both, strengthening the nation’s energy security.
+North Dakota’s rise as a leader in oil production has helped the country as a whole become the world’s No. 1 producer in both oil and natural gas, strengthening the nation’s energy security.
 In fact, for the first time since at least 1949, the U.S. became a net exporter.
 In 2020, annual petroleum net imports were actually negative (at -0.65 MMb/d), the first time this occurred since at least 1949.

-Energy security also allow an additional $400 billion to stay in the U.S. economy each year.
+Energy security also allows an additional $400 billion to stay in the U.S. economy each year.